Baltimore Insider: Your Guide to Hidden Gems and Local Favorites

 Baltimore Country Club (Five Farms)

-11500 Mays Chapel Rd, Timonium, Maryland 21093
+11500 Mays Chapel Rd, Timonium, Maryland

-Baltimore Country Club’s Five Farms location stands as a beacon of golfing excellence in Maryland.
+Baltimore Country Club’s Five Farms location is a beacon of golfing excellence in Maryland.
 Nestled amidst the picturesque landscapes of Baltimore, this prestigious club boasts championship golf courses designed by the legendary architect A.W.
 Tillinghast.
 The East Course, in particular, is renowned for its challenging yet scenic layout, featuring undulating fairways, strategically placed bunkers, and immaculate greens.

 Holes: 36